Axehandle hound

-In American folklore, the axehandle hound (axhandle hound, ax-handle hound, or similar) is a "fearsome critter" of Minnesota and Wisconsin.
+In American folklore, the axehandle hound (axhandle hound, ax-handle hound, or similar) is a fearsome critter of Minnesota and Wisconsin.

+Description

 The animal resembles a dog with a body axe-like in shape.
 It has a head shaped like an axe blade, hence the name, complemented by a handle-shaped body atop short stubby legs.
-It subsists on a diet consisting entirely on the handles of axes which have been left unattended.
+It subsists on a diet consisting entirely of the handles of axes which have been left unattended.
 A nocturnal creature, the axehandle hound travels from camp to camp searching for its next meal.
-In Minnesota, there is a canoe-access campground named Ax-Handle Hound after the folklore creature.
-It can be found on the Little Fork River near Voyageurs National Park and very near the town of Linden Grove.
+According to folklore, the axehandle hound strongly dislikes axe handles made from red oak.